This page is specifically for job seekers. If you are an employer looking for credentialing assistance, see our page for employers.

 The American Library Association does not conduct evaluations of transcripts or credentials or make recognition decisions.
 We also cannot serve as a channel of appeal for persons dissatisfied with evaluations.

+These are just a few questions to ask when considering credential evaluation services.
 Once you get a determination concerning your course work, you can move forward with making a decision.
-If the evaluation indicates that your course work is equivalent to master’s level study, then you could use it when you apply for employment.
+If the evaluation indicates that your course work is equivalent to master’s level study, then you can use it when you apply for employment.
 You should understand however, that even having such a statement will not guarantee that you will be employed here in the U.S. as a librarian.
 These decisions are determined entirely by individual employers.
-The American Library Association has no influence in this area.
+The American Library Association can not influence employers in this area.

 1. Guidelines for Choosing a Master's Program